Hongtae/DKDemo/README.md

 * Windows Vista (or later, 32-64bit)
 * Mac OS X 10.8 or later
 * iOS 4.0 or later

    > In this demo, distributes with **Framework** library.
 So If you want to build and run with this project, a target OS should be iOS 8.0 or later.
-Previous iOS is not supports framework.
+Previous iOS does not supports Framework.
    > If you want to build for iOS7 or earlier version of iOS, download DKLib and build static-library. (download link is described above.)
    >
    > i386, x64, armv7, arm64 universal binary included.

 **Android and Linux are not supported at this time.**